chef-boneyard/chef-rfc/new/track-rfcs.md

 ### RFC "Orphaned" status

-When an RFC is orphaned--when its author is no longer willing to work on it and no one has stepped up to do it--the RFC is updated to reflect that fact with a new Orphaned status.
-The Orphaned status implies Accepted status.
+When an RFC is orphaned--when its author is no longer willing to work on it and no one has stepped up to do it--the RFC is updated to reflect that fact with the Withdrawn status.
+If someone else wants to step back up, they will need to re-present the RFC and have it Accepted again.

-This RFC does not specify a process for abandoning an Accepted RFC, as that seems like a whole new process with its own snarls.

 ### RFC Acceptance Process Modification